HenriquesLab/mAIcrobe/docs/user-guide/segmentation-guide.md

 | **🧠 U-Net** | Deep Learning | ✅ Custom model | Medium | High |
 | **⚡ Thresholding** | Classical | ❌ None | Fast | Medium |

+Although StarDist and U-Net models require custom training, mAIcrobe includes a pre-trained models for several bacterial species and modalities.
+The models are downloaded from our GitHub repository on first use and stored inside your user folder under `.maicrobecache`.

+**Tip**: You can always refine the segmentation manually using napari’s built-in label editing tools.
+Check the official napari [Labels layer documentation](https://napari.org/dev/howtos/layers/labels.html) for more details on using Labels layers.

 ---

 ## 🌟 StarDist Models